Help us match you with local pros in your area

 Ductwork Cleaning | $399-$999 |

-HVAC contractors in Texas must be licensed by the Texas Department of Licensing and Regulation.
-Contractors must have at least four years of experience within the past six years and must show proof of insurance.
+In Texas, HVAC contractors are required to be licensed by the Texas Department of Licensing and Regulation.
+Contractors need to have at least four years of experience in the past six years and must show proof of insurance.
 An individual can also be a registered technician, which has no experience requirements, or a certified technician, which requires two years of experience.
-Both registered and certified technicians must be supervised by a licensed contractor.
-Reviewing feedback on Yelp, the Better Business Bureau (BBB), Google Reviews, and similar sites can help your decision as well.
-Choose a company with stellar reviews and stories of positive experiences from customers.
+Registered and certified technicians must both be supervised by a licensed contractor.
+Always check a provider's reviews and complaints with organizations such as the Better Business Bureau (BBB), Yelp, and Google Reviews.
+You'll want to select a company with positive reviews and a history of good customer service.

-Always make sure you know what a company’s process is like.
-When HVAC repairs are needed, ask your provider to explain which parts require replacement and explain why.
-Confirm that your technician will clean and test the full system at the end of the job to verify proper operation.
-When replacing your HVAC system, ask the contractor to describe the new brand, energy efficiency, estimated installation time, features, and model.
-Before signing a contract, ask about the process your provider will use to properly size the new system for your home and how much it will cost.
+Always make sure you understand the details of any project.
+For HVAC repairs, your provider should list which parts require replacement and why.
+Confirm that your technician will clean and test your system after repairs are finished to verify that it’s working properly.
+When replacing your HVAC, have the contractor explain the new estimated installation time, brand, energy efficiency, features, and model.
+Before work starts, be sure you understand the process your provider will use to size the new HVAC system appropriately for your home and what the price will be.

-You should have your HVAC system inspected about twice yearly.
-At the time of the inspection, your technician will inform you what services are needed.
-You should also call a technician if you start noticing issues such as leaks, unusual smells, or strange noises.
-If your home has ductwork, you should have it inspected every few years.
+You should have your HVAC system inspected approximately twice yearly.
+After completing their inspection, your technician will inform you if any services are needed.
+You should also have your system inspected if you start noticing issues such as leaks, strange noises, or unusual smells.
+If your system has ductwork, you should have it inspected every few years.

 You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
-Set your thermostat as close to the outside temperature as is comfortable, and avoid making drastic changes in temperature all at once.
-Keep your roof in good shape and seal any leaks around your windows and doors to avoid letting cool air escape.
-Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.
+Keep your thermostat temperature as close to the outside temperature as is comfortable, and try to avoid making drastic changes in temperature all at once.
+Keep your roof well-maintained and seal any leaks around your windows and doors to help keep cool air in.
+Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.

-Generally, HVAC installation or replacement takes one to three days for the entire system.
-Installing or replacing an air conditioning unit or a furnace may take anywhere from a few hours up to two days.
-The exact amount of time will depend on factors like the size of your house, how easily accessible different parts of the system are, and whether your technician discovers any problems.
+Generally, whole-system HVAC installation or replacement takes one to three days.
+Installing or replacing a furnace or air conditioning unit may take anywhere from a few hours up to two days.
+The exact amount of time will be based on factors like how large your home is, how easily accessible different sections are, and whether your technician finds any problems.

 For a 2,000-square-foot home, try to purchase a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
 In Bonham, you may be able to make do with a lower-capacity furnace.

 For a 2,000-square-foot home, you'll also want an air conditioning unit with around 2.5 to 5 tons of capacity.
-In Bonham, you'll likely look for something on the higher end of this range.
-Generally, if your home is over 1,000 square feet, central air will be more effective than window air conditioning units.
+In Bonham, you'll likely want something on the higher end of this range.
+In general, if your home is over 1,000 square feet, central air will be more effective than window air conditioning units.